CaoyiXue/REPORT/README.md

   marks[u] = 2;
 }
 ```
+4.
+use pre map to backtrack the path from end node to start node\
+reverse the result of IDs
 ```c++
 if (marks[target] == 1)
 {//use pre map to backtrack the path from end node to start node